 The Queensland Water Modelling Network publications

-2019 Call for expressions of interest
+2019 Call for expressions of interest—applications now closed

 The Queensland Water Modelling Network is looking to support a number of projects as a result of this EOI process.
 Themes include landscape restoration and redesign; and water planning, integration and management.
 Project outlines will be assessed and short-listed applicants invited to submit a more detailed proposal.
 Funded projects will be delivered over the next eighteen months with final delivery by June 2020.
 There are two funding levels, less than $50,000 and less than $100,000.